OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 >
 >To learn more about configuring the Omega's WiFi connection, see [our guide to using the command line to connect to WiFi](#connecting-to-wifi-networks-command-line).

-### Installing the Console from the Command Line

-After you do the wifi setup, you're still going to be stuck with the configuration wizard.
-To disable the wizard and use the Console instead, from the command line enter:

-    uci set onion.console.setup=1
-    uci set onion.console.install=2
-    uci commit onion

-Then reboot the unit via the switch.

 ### Update the Omega's Firmware